 I actually love my new business name and branding.
 It suits what I do so much better than the initial name and it fits my varied list of clients.

 I'm Not Alone…

 This isn't a problem only I have faced.
 I was recently talking to a high school friend of mine who runs a tax service business.
-Lori Brooks, owner of The Tax Honey in Indianapolis, Indiana, shared her experience with me in someone trying to take her brand name and use it for their own.
+Lori Brooks, owner of The Tax Honey (site no longer available) in Indianapolis, Indiana, shared her experience with me in someone trying to take her brand name and use it for their own.

 I reached out to some lawyers to get their take on protecting your brand.
 The resulting advice is very helpful to business owners.